 Furthermore, as part of the package, Vetter provided a QR code.
 When an employee points their phone’s camera at this QR code the Suggestion Program Submission form will automatically pop up.
 No need to remember a website address, to type in anything, just point the camera and it pops up.
 As Todd remarked "It’s a suggestion box in your pocket!".

 Employees also had the option to use kiosks (PCs) in the break room, the company SharePoint site or "stop any supervisor, manager and they would be happy to assist."

 T-shirts, with the QR code printed on them were distributed to admins (to promote the program) and also given to anyone who submits an idea that gets a rating of 2 stars or above.
 This promotional technique is one we at Vetter may have to borrow!

-Regular reviewing and following-up on ideas was seen as key and so a steering committee meets monthly to decide how to process the ideas.
+Regular reviewing, feedback and following-up on ideas was seen as key and so a steering committee meets monthly to decide how to process the ideas.
 This committee is cross-functional, consisting of members from Operational Management, Engineering and Maintenance.

-Commenting on Vetter's customer support, Todd noted "Vetter customer service has been great, I really feel like they want our Continuous Improvement program to succeed, they care about that".
+Commenting on Vetter's customer support in an interview for this case study, Todd noted "Vetter customer service has been great, I really feel like they want our Continuous Improvement program to succeed, they care about that".

 GFCP’s account got some ROI-blockbuster ideas in just its first month.
-Although very pleased to demonstrate an ROI of 900+% in just half a year, Todd saw the savings as ‘the icing on the cake’ and not the main priority.
+Although very pleased to log (using Vetter's 'Track Savings/Gains' feature) savings in costs of over $300,000, Todd saw the savings as 'the icing on the cake' and not the main priority.

 In Todd's own words: "Yes, we met our ROI in the first month.
 More importantly during the height of the nation's COVID-19 first outbreak we observed a shift of ideas going to COVID-19 prevention, and you cannot put a price on this behavioral focus".